 If assessments otherwise authorized in paragraph (a) are insufficient to make all payments on reimbursements then owing to claimants in a calendar year, then upon certification by the board, the office shall levy additional assessments of up to 1.5 percent of the insurer’s direct written premiums in this state.

 The office shall levy the uniform surcharge percentage on all policies of the same kind or line as were considered by the office in determining the assessment liability of the insurer.
-Member insurers shall collect policy surcharges at a uniform percentage rate on new and renewal policies issued and effective during the period of 12 months beginning on January 1, April 1, July 1, or October 1, whichever is the first day of the following calendar quarter as specified in an order issued by the office.
+Member insurers shall collect policy surcharges at a uniform percentage rate on new and renewal policies issued and effective during the assessment year beginning on January 1, April 1, July 1, or October 1, whichever is the first day of the following calendar quarter as specified in an order issued by the office.
 The policy surcharge may not begin until 90 days after the board of directors certifies the assessment.

-The association may use an installment method to require the insurer to remit the policy surcharge as collected or may require the insurer to remit the assessment to the association before collecting the policy surcharge.
+The association may use pass-through method to require the insurer to remit the policy surcharge as collected or may require the insurer to remit the assessment to the association before collecting the policy surcharge.

-If the association elects to use the installment method, the office may, in the order levying the assessment on insurers, specify that the policy surcharge is due and payable quarterly as collected throughout the assessment year.
+If the association elects to use the pass-through method, the office may, in the order levying the assessment on insurers, specify that the policy surcharge is due and payable quarterly as collected throughout the assessment year.
 Insurers shall collect policy surcharges at a uniform percentage rate specified by order as described in paragraph (c).
-Insurers are not required to advance funds if the association and the office elect to use the installment option.
+Insurers are not required to advance funds if the association and the office elect to use the pass-through option.
 Assessments levied under this subparagraph are paid after policy surcharges are collected, and the recognition of assets is based on actual policy surcharges collected offset by the obligation to the association.

 If the association elects to require insurers to remit the assessment before surcharging the policy, the following shall apply:

-On or before the date specified in the order of the office, insurers shall make an initial payment to the association of the percentage specified in the order multiplied by the insurer’s direct written premiums received in this state for the preceding calendar year for the kinds of insurance included within such account before the beginning of the assessment year.
+On or before the date specified in the order of the office, insurers shall make an initial advance payment to the association of the percentage specified in the order multiplied by the insurer’s direct written premiums received in this state for the preceding calendar year for the kinds of insurance included within such account before the beginning of the assessment year.
+The board may authorize an insurer to pay an assessment in a single payment or on a quarterly basis, based on cash-flow needs.

 The levy order shall provide each insurer so assessed at least 30 days’ written notice of the date the initial assessment payment is due and payable by the insurer.